What Is a Crumple Zone and How Does It Work

 Today most race cars are designed with crumple zones, just like passenger vehicles.
 Many of these cars take things a step further and insert specialized foam material behind the crumple surfaces to slow impacts even more.
 By taking special measures to reduce the intensity of a crash as much as possible, race car drivers are safer than ever today.

-The one major downside to using these crumple zones on vehicles today is that these areas of a vehicle must be replaced in severe accidents.
+The one major downside to using these crumple zones in cars today is that these areas of a vehicle must be replaced in severe accidents.
 If you get into a major collision, it's likely that you'll need at least a few body panels fully replaced.
 This wasn't always the case, and in older vehicles, you may have only had a minor dent to contend with rather than a crushed body panel.
 You'll spend more on repairs to have these parts of your vehicle replaced, but you'll be safer during serious accidents, and that's more important.

 If you're thinking of buying a used vehicle, consider what safety features you're getting with your purchase.
 Some of the oldest vehicles won't come with crumple zones, which means you'll be in more danger when you drive.
 You might end up with a vehicle that lacks airbags and other safety sensors and systems that come on modern vehicles.
 Look at the list of features that come with any vehicle you're considering purchasing and avoid a vehicle that will put you in more danger when you drive.
 You should also look at the car history report for the vehicle so you can see if it's been in a major accident already, so you can avoid that as well.